decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-27-set-replication.md

 ### Discussion: no difference for a single writer

-Observe that when there is a just a single writer client there is no difference between log replication and set replication - the (single writer) client can sequentially submit commands by adding a sequence number to its operations and implement a log of its commands on top of the set abstraction.
+Observe that when there is just a single writer client there is no difference between log replication and set replication - the (single writer) client can sequentially submit commands by adding a sequence number to its operations and implement a log of its commands on top of the set abstraction.

 In fact set replication is solving multi-shot consensus for single writer objects (see [Guerraoui et al, 2019](https://arxiv.org/pdf/1906.05574)).